JoaoLopesF/Esp-Mobile-Apps-Esp32/README.md

 This app example to Esp32, have advanced features like:

-    - Implements a BLE GATT Server of type UART to receive and send messages
+    - Implements a BLE GATT Server of type UART RX/TX to receive and send messages

     - Support for large BLE messages (it is done in C++ code) (if necessary, automatically send / receive in small pieces)

     - Automatic adjust of MTU (BLE package size)
-       (the mobile app, if it is possible, change it to 185 - can be up to 517) (the default size of ESP-IDF is only about 20)
+      (the EspApp - mobile app, if it is possible, change it to 185 - can be up to 517) (For iOS, 185 is default, but not for Android) (the default size of ESP-IDF is only about 20)

     - Modular and advanced programming